Gig Harbor, Washington: History

-The S'Homamish or Homamish (sxʷəbabš), an ancestral band of the modern-day Puyallup people, have inhabited Gig Harbor, known in Lushootseed as txʷaalqəɬ, meaning "place where game exists" for millennia.
+The Gig Harbor is the traditional homeland of S'Homamish or Homamish (sxʷəbabš), an ancestral band of the modern-day Puyallup people.
+The area is known in their Lushootseed language as txʷaalqəɬ, meaning "place where game exists".
 There was a Puyallup settlement at the mouth of the harbor that included six houses, and a large longhouse.
 This village existed until the late 19th century, with the longhouse finally being torn down by settlers in 1915.
 The band was later relocated to the Puyallup Indian Reservation.

 During a heavy storm in 1840, Captain Charles Wilkes brought the captain's gig (small boat) into the harbor for protection.
 Later, with the publication of Wilkes' 1841 map of the Oregon Territory, the sheltered bay was named in English as Gig Harbor by George Sinclair for his boat.

 In 1867, fisherman Samuel Jerisich came to the Gig Harbor area, along with many other immigrants from Sweden, Norway, and Croatia.
 The town was platted in 1888 by Alfred M. Burnham, the owner of a local general store and native of Albert Lea, Minnesota, where he advertised opportunities in Gig Harbor.

 Commercial fishing, boat building, and logging dominated the economy of the Gig Harbor area, which developed two business districts in the 1920s on opposite sides of the harbor.
 Transportation between Gig Harbor and Tacoma was primarily handled by the "Mosquito fleet", a network of mostly-passenger steamships that traversed various points on Puget Sound.
 Automobiles were required to drive 107 mi through Olympia to reach Tacoma; the Washington Navigation Company later launched a Point Defiance–Gig Harbor ferry service in 1927 that could carry 80 vehicles.
 The first Tacoma Narrows Bridge was completed in July 1940 to replace the ferry crossing, but collapsed a few months later.
 The ferry service was restored until the modern-day westbound bridge was completed in 1950.
 A third bridge opened in 2007 to carry eastbound traffic on the expanded State Route 16 freeway.

 Gig Harbor was officially incorporated as a town on July 12, 1946, after a previous attempt in September 1945 was rejected by 13 votes.
 The town had 803 residents in 1950, but soon grew due to the ease of access afforded by the replacement bridge that turned Gig Harbor into a bedroom community for Tacoma workers.
 Gig Harbor was re-incorporated as a city in 1981.
 By the 1980s and 1990s, substantial residential and retail development had pushed the city's boundaries west to State Route 16, which had been upgraded to a partial freeway.
 The downtown area shifted towards tourism to compensate for lost business and attract new development.
 The city's historic boat building industry declined, but its facilities remain preserved as historic landmarks.
 A fleet of commercial fishing boats is based in Gig Harbor and make annual trips to Alaska for the summer season to harvest salmon.